 If you want a half day tour only, without visiting Korcula island, then please check the link to our partner’s

 Peljesac wine tasting trip

-After docking just at the entrance of the Old City of Korcula, there would be a tour of the city where your guide would introduce you to its rich history, show you on the map its Venetian defensive architecture and 15. ct. street layout and than you would enter the city through 18 ct baroque South gate and walk to the center of the citadel to see the house of Marco Polo and hear the story about this great explorer and his connections to Korcula and beautiful Cathedral of San Marco – with its tall bell tower looking like a mast of the great stone ship of Korcula when seen from far away.
+After docking just at the entrance of the Old City of Korcula, your guide would introduce you to its rich history, show you on the map its Venetian defensive architecture and 15. ct. street layout and than you would enter the city through 18. ct Baroque South gate and walk to the center of the citadel to see the birth-house of Marco Polo and hear the story about this great explorer and his connections to Korcula and beautiful Cathedral of San Marco – with its tall bell tower looking like a mast of the great stone ship of Korcula when seen from far away.

 Number of photo stops possible on the way towards Dubrovnik (about 1:40 hours drive from Dingac hills).

 We usually answer in less then 6 hours.